 Here’s a little lesson on Biennials and why it’s important to save seeds from them.
 Some examples of Biennials are Foxglove, Hollyhock and Sweet William.
 I love Foxglove, but they are a Biennial and it’s tricky to get a patch going.
 Here’s the scoop on biennials: the first year you will get a nice looking plant, but usually just leaves.
 The second year the plant will flower.
 And that’s it, their biennial life cycle is done.
 BUT, by sowing seeds every fall (either naturally or manually), you can get a nice bunch or patch of biennials and just keep the life cycle going.
 Wow, I totally got side tracked with that little lesson on Biennials.

-So go ahead and sprinkle some of those seeds you gathered in places where you’d like those plants to grow.
+So go ahead and sprinkle some of those perennial or biennial seeds you gathered in places where you’d like those plants to grow.
 In my case, I mulch my gardens, so I scrape back the mulch and rake up the ground a bit before I sprinkle the seeds, pack them down a bit and spread the mulch back over the area.
 I did this with foxglove seeds last year and I had a nice area of first year plants come up.
 Be sure to place a plant marker where you sow the seeds.

 A Pin to Save for Later

-How to Store Your Newly Collected Seeds
+How to Save Your Newly Collected Seeds

 Transfer the seeds you collected into your seed packets.
 Don’t forget to mark your seed packet with the name of the seed.